List of Witch Hunter Robin characters: Hiroshi Todo

-Hiroshi Todo is Robin's "father", the brilliant scientist who designed her genes and artificially inseminated her within Maria.
-He researched a new project to repair the conflicts between humans and witches, however all evidence of his research was destroyed by Solomon because of the potential danger it contained, although it was far too late as the project had already reached its final stages.
+Hiroshi Todo is Robin's father and the brilliant scientist, who designed her genes and artificially inseminated her within Maria.
+He researched a new project to repair the conflicts between humans and witches, but the evidence of his research was destroyed by Solomon, because of the potential danger it contained, although it was far too late as the project had already reached its final stages.
 He entrusted Juliano with Robin's care, after Maria's death, gambling that Juliano would let her live.
-In the last episode, a recording of him is displayed on a computer in The Factory, explaining everything about his project, Robin's origins and potential, and the origins of Solomon's fear of witches (much to Zaizan's dismay).
+In the final episode, a recording of him is displayed on a computer in The Factory, explaining everything about his project, Robin's origins and potential, and the origins of Solomon's fear of witches (much to Zaizan's dismay).

 Maria Colegui

-Maria Colegui is the daughter of Father Juliano and is also Robin's mother, although not by a standard means of birth.
-She passed her power of pyrokinesis to Robin, stating that Robin is the "Hope" for the future of the well-being of all witches, as well as the key to solving the struggle of acceptance between witches and humans.
-After giving birth to Robin, Maria died.
+Maria Colegui is the daughter of Father Juliano and Robin's mother, although not by a standard means of birth.
+She passed her power of pyrokinesis to Robin, stating that she is the "Hope" for the future of the well-being of all witches, as well as the key to solving the struggle of acceptance between witches and humans.
+Maria died after giving birth to Robin.